Narva: Interwar period and World War II

 The status of Narva was resolved in a July 1917 referendum, when the district population, at that time roughly equally divided between ethnic Russians and Estonians, voted to attach itself to the newly autonomous, and soon to be independent state of, Estonia.
 Narva became part of the independent Republic of Estonia in 1918, at the end of World War I. The town saw fighting during the Estonian War of Independence.
 The war started when Russian Bolshevik troops attacked Narva on 28 November 1918, capturing the city on the next day.
 The Russian bolshevik troops retained control of the city until 19 January 1919.

-President of Finland Pehr Evind Svinhufvud (left) and president of Estonia Konstantin Päts (centre) during a state visit in Narva in 1936.